iVis-at-Bilkent/newt/README.md

 Please cite the following when you use Newt:

 H. Balci, M.C.
-Siper, N. Saleh, I. Safarli, L. Roy, M. Kilicarslan, R. Ozaydin, A. Mazein, C. Auffray, O. Babur, E. Demir and U. Dogrusoz, [Newt: a comprehensive web-based tool for viewing,constructing, and analyzing biological maps](https://doi.org/10.1093/bioinformatics/btaa850), Bioinformatics, to appear, 2020.
+Siper, N. Saleh, I. Safarli, L. Roy, M. Kilicarslan, R. Ozaydin, A. Mazein, C. Auffray, O. Babur, E. Demir and U. Dogrusoz, [Newt: a comprehensive web-based tool for viewing,constructing, and analyzing biological maps](https://doi.org/10.1093/bioinformatics/btaa850), **Bioinformatics**, 37(10), pp.1475-1477, 2021.

-M. Sari, I. Bahceci, U. Dogrusoz, S.O.
-Sumer, B.A.
-Aksoy, O. Babur, E. Demir, "[SBGNViz: a tool for visualization and complexity management of SBGN process description maps](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0128985)", PLoS ONE, 10(6), e0128985, 2015.

 #### Running a Local Instance
 In order to deploy and run a local instance of the tool, please follow the steps below (we recommend the use of LTS version 12.16.1 of node.js):